 chancellor, then president,

-Italy wanted the rewards it had been expecting for having entered the war: lands at the expense of what had been the empires of Austria-Hungary and the Ottomans – regardless of ethnic distributions.
-And Italy wanted the port of Fiume, not minding that this would be punishing South Slavs (yugo-Slavs) for the sins of Austria-Hungary.
+Italy wanted the rewards it had been expecting for having entered the war: lands at the expense of what had been the empires of Austria-Hungary and the Ottoman Turks – regardless of ethnic distributions.
+And Italy wanted the port of Fiume, not minding that this would be punishing South Slavs (yugo-Slavs)

 President Wilson had leverage at Paris.
 Europe was dependent on food supplies from the United States, and Wilson had troops in Europe that he could threaten to withdraw.
 Wilson could have threatened to make a separate peace with Germany.
-Wilson did threaten to walk out in opposition to the French proposal to divide Germany into independent states, but otherwise he was too much of an idealist to threaten his Allies.
+Wilson did threaten to walk out in opposition to the French proposal to divide Germany into independent states, but he was not inclined to threaten his Allies.
 Wilson was eager to please.
 He wanted to cooperate and compromise so he could create his dream: the League of Nations.

-The Paris Peace Conference planned a League of Nations whose members were to respect and help preserve the territorial integrity and political independence of all other League members – aimed most importantly at preserving the security of France against Germany.
-The League, moreover, was to establish a court to settle conflicts submitted by member states.
+President Wilson wanted a League of Nations whose members were to respect and help preserve the territorial integrity and political independence of all other League members – aimed most importantly at preserving the security of France against Germany.
+The League planned at the conference was to establish a court to settle conflicts submitted by member states.
 The production of arms and munitions were to be kept below a level desired by League members.
 And League members were to be obliged to maintain fair and humane conditions for their people.

-Continuing the wartime military alliance – similar to the North Atlantic Treaty Organization (NATO) after World War II -- would have been a better instrument in deterring future aggressions than the League of Nations.
-And, in this direction, Wilson promised military aid to France if France were the victim of an unprovoked attack by Germany.
-But this needed the approval of the U.S. Senate – as did the entire treaty – and Clemenceau must have been aware that such approval might be difficult to obtain.
+Wilson tried to reassure France by promising military aid if France were the victim of an unprovoked attack by Germany.
+But this needed the approval of the US Senate – as did the entire treaty – and Clemenceau was probably aware that such approval might be difficult to obtain.

-The settlement created at Paris was signed in a ceremony just outside Paris, at Versailles, and became known at the Treaty of Versailles (pronounced ver-SI, the I like the word eye).
+The deliberations at Paris were signed as a treaty in a ceremony just outside Paris, at Versailles, on 28 June 1919, and became known at the Treaty of Versailles.
 It included no provisions for the economic rehabilitation of Europe: nothing that would help stabilize Europe economically.
 The treaty put limits on Germany's military strength.
 The German army was to be cut to 100,000, with no General Staff.
 Germany was to have machine guns with which to put down revolution and a few boats to guard its coast, but it was to have no airforce, navy, tanks or heavy guns.
 Germany's Rhineland was to remain permanently disarmed.
 And France was to occupy Germany's Rhineland and Saar regions for fifteen years.

-The treaty took territory from Germany and placed ten percent of Germany's population outside of the newly created German boundaries.
+The treaty altered the map of Europe.
+It took territory from Germany and placed ten percent of Germany's population outside of the newly created German boundaries.
 Alsace and Lorraine were to be transferred from Germany back to France.
 A chunk of territory that was traditionally German (Western Prussia) was detached from Germany and given to a newly created Poland.
 The German port city of Danzig (Gdansk) was detached from Germany and made a free city to be governed by a commission appointed by the League of Nations.
-A corridor was established between Danzig and Poland, splitting East Prussia from the rest of Germany; and in Danzig the Poles were given control over customs.
+A corridor was established between Danzig and Poland that split East Prussia from the rest of Germany, and in Danzig the Poles were given control over customs.
 The city of Memel, which had been in East Prussia and largely German in culture and population (with some Lithuanian inhabitants) was removed from East Prussia, placed under the administration of the League of Nations, and eventually it would be given to Lithuania.
-And Germany had lost its colonies in China, the South Pacific and Africa.
+The treaty denied Germany its colonies in China, the South Pacific and Africa.

 For propaganda purposes, the treaty included a clause that described Germany alone as responsible for the war.
 And the treaty proclaimed that Wilhelm was to be tried in a special court – an Allied tribunal – for "the supreme offense against international morality and sanctity of treaties."

-The Paris settlement disbanded the Habsburg Empire.
+The treaty disbanded the Habsburg Empire.
 Hungary was to become an independent entity, and a state called Czechoslovakia was created.
 Bosnia, Herzegovina and Montenegro were to join Serbia, creating the new state called Yugoslavia.
 Austrian Tyrol was given to Italy.
-And Austria, – a predominately German land – was forbidden to unite with Germany.
+And Austria – a predominately German land – was forbidden to unite with Germany.

 Pope Benedict XV was disappointed with the settlement.
 He had been opposed to a dictated peace and described the treaty as a "consecration of hatred" and a "perpetuation of war."